 Punitive Damages (In Limited Cases)

 In rare situations, punitive damages may be available.
-These are not intended to compensate for losses, but to punish particularly reckless or intentional misconduct, such as drunk driving or extreme safety violations, and to deter similar behavior in the future.
+These are not intended to compensate for losses but to address particularly reckless or intentional misconduct, such as drunk driving or extreme safety violations, as permitted under California law.

-Determining the true value of a broken bone claim is complex.
-An experienced personal injury lawyer helps by working with medical experts to assess long-term treatment needs and complications, anticipating insurance tactics that undervalue pain, recovery time, or future care, and ensuring no category of compensation is overlooked.
+Determining the value of a broken bone claim can be complex.
+An experienced personal injury lawyer may work with medical experts to assess long-term treatment needs and potential complications, address insurance tactics that may undervalue recovery time or future care, and ensure relevant categories of damages are considered.

-Broken bones may heal, but their consequences can last far longer.
-Careful damage evaluation helps ensure your claim reflects the full impact of the injury, today and in the years ahead.
+Broken bones may heal, but their consequences can last longer than expected.
+Careful damage evaluation helps ensure your claim reflects the impact of the injury, now and in the years ahead.

 California Statute of Limitations